Balmer Lawrie Board Rejects Bonus Shares, Buyback

 *this image is generated using AI for illustrative purposes only.

 Balmer Lawrie & Co .
-Ltd., a Government of India Enterprise, has informed the stock exchanges that its Board of Directors has decided not to buy back the shares of the company and has also decided not to recommend the splitting of equity share capital of the company.
-Both disclosures were made pursuant to Regulation 30 read with Schedule III of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended.
+Ltd., a Government of India Enterprise, has informed the stock exchanges that its Board of Directors has decided not to recommend the issue of bonus shares.
+Additionally, the Board decided not to buy back the shares of the company and has also decided not to recommend the splitting of equity share capital.
+All disclosures were made pursuant to Regulation 30 read with Schedule III of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended.

 Board Decisions at Adjourned Meeting

 At its adjourned meeting held on May 17, 2026, the Board of Directors of Balmer Lawrie & Co.
-Ltd. deliberated on two significant corporate matters: the buyback of shares and the splitting of equity share capital.
-After analysing the applicable regulatory framework, the Board concluded not to proceed with either action.
+Ltd. deliberated on three significant corporate matters: the issue of bonus shares, the buyback of shares, and the splitting of equity share capital.
+After analysing the applicable regulatory framework, the Board concluded not to proceed with any of these actions.
 The key details of the board meeting and the regulatory basis for the decisions are summarised below:

 | Parameter: | Details |